koayon/latex_template/README.md

 ## Usage

-This project is a template so you can use it to start your own paper with GitHub's template feature.
+This project is a template so you can use it to start your own paper with GitHub's template feature (at the top right of screen).

 <!-- > [!IMPORTANT]
 > This is important! -->